zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-select.md

 ### to `Object`

-The upper boundary of the selected range.Note: The specified index (date) is not included in the selected range unless the axis is justified.
-In order to select all categories specify a value larger than the last index (date).
+The upper boundary of the selected range.Note: The category with the specified index (date) is not included in the selected range unless the axis is justified.
+In order to select all categories specify a value larger than the last category index (date).

 #### Example
     <kendo:chart-categoryAxisItem-select to="to">